willy-wagtail/raspberrypi-pihole/README.md

 # Pihole and Unbound with Docker Compose

-## Start Pihole and Unbound in a single container
+Taking from [this](https://github.com/chriscrowe/docker-pihole-unbound), we build Pihole and Unbound in a single container.

-- Copy the files in `./docker-pihole-unbound` directory either by `git clone <this repo name> pihole` or just copying the files manually.
+- Copy the files in `./docker-pihole-unbound` directory in this repo either by `git clone <this repo name> pihole` or just copying the files manually.
 - Follow the `README.md` in that directory.